A large reservoir dam broke in Ukraine: Kyiv blames Russia, American media blames nature

 The IAEA also responded on Twitter.

-“The IAEA is aware of reports of damage to the Kakhovka dam in Ukraine.
+“The IAEA is aware of reports of damage to the Kakhovka Dam in Ukraine.
 IAEA experts at the Zaporozhye NPP are closely monitoring the situation.
-There is no immediate risk to nuclear safety at the plant,” the agency said.
+There is no immediate risk to nuclear safety at the plant,” the agency reported.

 The explosion of the Kakhovskaya hydroelectric power plant will directly affect the operation of the Zaporizhzhya nuclear hydroelectric power plant, since the ZNPP will not be able to use the resources of the Kakhovskaya hydroelectric power plant for cooling.
 Therefore, it is necessary to use preventive measures to minimize risks, as Mikhail Yatsyuk, director of the Institute of Water Problems and Melioration of the National Academy of Agrarian Sciences, noted.